-- Application fee is paid (non-refundable). - Application Form for Student Enrollment, Health Form and Parent Checklist for Kindergarten Readiness are completed and signed by the Parent/Legal Guardian of the child. - The Parent Checklist for Kindergarten Readiness requests information about the child allergies, serious illness, medical diagnosis, behavioral attitudes, motor skills, sleeping habits, etc. - An interview is scheduled for the child with the Preschool Headmistress / Preschool teacher. - The interview enables the child and the interviewer to interact in the actual school environment and helps the interviewer to identify any issues that may affect the child ability to comfortably adapt to the NIS system.
+- Application fee is paid (non-refundable). - Application Form for Student Enrollment, Health Form and Parent Checklist for Kindergarten Readiness are completed and signed by the Parent/Legal Guardian of the child.
+The Parent Checklist for Kindergarten Readiness requests information about the child allergies, serious illness, medical diagnosis, behavioral attitudes, motor skills, sleeping habits, etc. - An interview is scheduled for the child with the Preschool Headmistress / Preschool teacher. - The interview enables the child and the interviewer to interact in the actual school environment and helps the interviewer to identify any issues that may affect the child ability to comfortably adapt to the NIS system.
 It also serves as an informal orientation for the child who is applying to NIS. - A Teacher Observation Preschool Skills Checklist is completed and signed by the interviewer (Preschool Headmistress/Preschool teacher).

 - NIS understands that some children may not meet the standards of the assessment as they may feel nervous.
-Accordingly, the child may (at the school's discretion) be invited to repeat the assessment once again. - Acceptance is informed to the Parent/Legal Guardian via a phone call by the Office of Admissions. - A meeting is scheduled for the Parents/Legal Guardian of the accepted child with the School Chairperson/Head of School and the school Principal to explain the School Guiding Statements, and terms of School-Parent Code of Conduct. - When the applicant is eligible, the following documents are presented: - o Original computerized Birth Certificate of the applicant - o Copy of both parents' ID - o 6 recent photos of the applicant - The Parent/Legal Guardian gets the Fees Payment Permission from the Office of Admissions, that ascertains that the applicant has become eligible to join NIS, and pays the required fees at the School Accounting Department. - The Office of Admissions is responsible for adding new applicants to the school database in the appropriate Y/G Level. - Filing System takes place once the applicant submits all the required documents.
+Accordingly, the child may (at the school's discretion) be invited to repeat the assessment once again. - Acceptance is informed to the Parent/Legal Guardian via a phone call by the Office of Admissions. - A meeting is scheduled for the Parents/Legal Guardian of the accepted child with the School Chairperson/Head of School and the school Principal to explain the School Guiding Statements, and terms of School-Parent Code of Conduct. - When the applicant is eligible, the following documents are presented: - Original computerized Birth Certificate of the applicant - Copy of both parents' ID - o 6 recent photos of the applicant - The Parent/Legal Guardian gets the Fees Payment Permission from the Office of Admissions, that ascertains that the applicant has become eligible to join NIS, and pays the required fees at the School Accounting Department. - The Office of Admissions is responsible for adding new applicants to the school database in the appropriate Y/G Level. - Filing System takes place once the applicant submits all the required documents.

-APPLYING FOR YEAR/GRADE 1 TO 12
+APPLYING FOR YEAR/GRADE 1 TO 12 & DP1

 - Application fee is paid (non-refundable). - Application Form for Student Enrollment and Health Form are completed and signed by the Parent/ Legal Guardian of the child. - A date for the written and oral assessments is scheduled. - A Copy of the applicant's End of Year Report Card for the year/grade level precedent to the year/grade level applying to is submitted.
+In case the applicant is applying before the end of the academic year the most recent Term/Semester Report Card is required. - For DP1 students, a copy of the applicant's End of Year Report Cards for the last two years precedent to the year level applying to is submitted.
 In case the applicant is applying before the end of the academic year the most recent Term/Semester Report Card is required.